I spent a weekend testing over 30 flipping rods in on the East Pearl River in some of South Louisiana’s heaviest cover.

 During my test on the East Pearl River I was able to try out plenty of different rods and have come up with a list that I’m sure will help you select your next flipping rod.

-So let’s review our top pick!
+So let’s review my top pick!

 For the category of Best Overall Flipping Rod, I choose the G. Loomis IMX-Pro Bass Casting Rod.